lukebabs/autosurf/README.md

 # Setting up Selenium
 Download full program package which should include two directories - data and drivers.

-This package has been setup to provide chrome drivers for Windows, Linux and Mac and automatically select the right chrome driver based on the underlining operating system.
+This package hasgit  been setup to provide chrome drivers for Windows, Linux and Mac and automatically select the right chrome driver based on the underlining operating system.

 To update the drivers, go to https://chromedriver.chromium.org/ and place the driver under in ./drivers folder for this program package.